-I am a Research Scientist for „law and culture“ at the University of Luxembourg and Associated Member at the Centre Georg Simmel at the École des Hautes Études en Sciences Sociales (affiliations and fellowships >>).
+I am a Research Scientist for law and culture at the University of Luxembourg and an Associated Member at the Centre Georg Simmel at the École des Hautes Études en Sciences Sociales (EHESS), where I am completing my habilitation under the supervision of Rainer Maria Kiesow.

-Research interests
+Research Interests

 In my research, I am particularly guided by the following questions: